z-adams/Tutorials/ECS.md

+## How to write your first game engine

-I'm going to show you how to write a game from dead scratch with as little help as possible.
+I'm going to show you how to write a game from dead scratch.
 I belive the best way to learn anything like this is to just do it yourself with as little help as possible, and fall into every single pitfall and trap.
 You'll learn things the hard way, but you'll remember and understand them much better than if you copy and paste thousands of lines of code from a book or